EzDubzEz/CryoBot/README.md

 Cryobark Discord Bot

 # TODO:
-- Send a poll every saturday night for the next week
-- Track when we get a scrim pending/confimred and sending messages in chat
+- Setup gankster api calls to retrieve_incoming_scrim_requests (without team information), fill_team_stats, and fill_player_stats
+- Look into gankster api cookies to retrieve_incoming_scrim_requests (with team information), scrims listed, incoming scrim requests, etc. whatever is possible
-- Look into Selenium/etc. to scrape scrim team information for the bot to use
+- Setup Selenium to scrape scrim team information for the bot to use and navigate gankster scrim creation etc.
-- Call the cryobark google API to create the scouting doc and update scrim results sheet
-- After a scrim should be finished check to see if the sheet is filled out and update it, notify Trevor if anything goes wrong

 # Selenium Setup
 - You need to manually log into gankster for chrome, and gankster/google/riot don't let you log in if selenium opens the browser so that must be done manually aswell